 Most often at least one semester of PE is taken during the Freshman year.

-Nathan Labus (B.S., University of Houston) has coached at St. Thomas since 2000.
-He teaches Physical Education and Health and is the head coach of cross country and track.
+(B.S., University of Houston) has coached at St. Thomas since 1998.
+He is the Dean of the Physical Education Department and teaches Physical Education and Health.
+Nathan is also the head coach of Cross Country and Track & Field.